val-pin/adam-p-markdown/Home.md

 For cool ways to tweak *Markdown Here* to be just the way you want it, check out the **[Tips and Tricks](wiki/Tips-and-Tricks)**.

+If you're having problems, check out the **[Troubleshooting](wiki/Troubleshooting)** page.
+It has fixes for common problems, and info about how to better report unsolved problems.

 Need more convincing?
 Read some **[Press, Posts, Reviews, Etc.](wiki/Press,-Posts,-Reviews,-Etc.)**.